haydenjeune/kvstore/pkg/store/readme.md

 ### Conclusion

 A fast and simple implementation if your data doesn't need to be persisted, and is small enough to fit into memory.
+If the data doesn't fit into memory, we'd have to store it all on disk somehow...

 ## `FsAppendOnlyStorage`